chunservice/sit725-2022-t1-prac6/README.md

 # sit725-2022-t1-prac6
-Using mocha and chai NodeJS package for test driven development and manual testing
+Using mocha and chai NodeJS packages for test driven development and manual testing